Update: April 19, 2021

 Has a family been in a high-risk area?
 Then everyone stays at home (in quarantine).

 Rules for parents who have been abroad

-Parents who come back from a country with an orange or red travel advice due to corona are quarantined for 10 days.
+Parents who return from a country with an orange or red travel advice due to corona must go into quarantine.
 They must therefore stay at home and are not allowed to come to childcare.
 They will have to ask others for possible delivery and collection of children.

 Protocol for childcare and childminders